Rank Reduction in Bimatrix Games: Conclusion

 \section{Conclusion}

-Non-zero sum games have been shown to be computationally challenging to solve.
-In this paper, we present an alternative approach to computing equilibrium in a certain class of non-zero-sum games.
-Given a non-zero-sum game, our approach exploits the strategic equivalence between bimatrix games to construct a lower rank bimatrix game that is strategically equivalent to the original game via a positive affine transformation.
-Moreover, our technique is constructive, that is, we can derive an algorithm to reduce the rank of the given game.
+Nonzero-sum games have been shown to be computationally challenging to solve.
+In this paper, we present an alternative approach to computing equilibrium in a certain class of nonzero-sum games.
+Given a nonzero-sum game, our approach exploits the strategic equivalence between bimatrix games to construct a lower rank bimatrix game that is strategically equivalent to the original game via a positive affine transformation.
+Moreover, our technique is constructive, that is, we present an algorithm to reduce the rank of the given game and this algorithm is efficient (the runtime complexity is dominated by the execution runtime of the matrix pencil problem).

 Our approach has the potential to reduce the rank of the game substantially in some cases.
-If the original game can be reduced to a rank 0 (also known as zero-sum game) or a rank 1 game, then we know that it can be solved efficiently using algorithms involving linear programs or parametrized linear programs, respectively.
+If the original game can be reduced to a rank-0 (also known as zero-sum game) or a rank-1 game, then we know that it can be solved efficiently using algorithms involving linear programs or parameterized linear programs, respectively.
+If the game is of low rank or sparse, one can employ polynomial time approximation algorithms to determine an approximate Nash equilibrium.
+Thus, our rank reduction approach substantially expands the class of games that can be solved in polynomial time.